 Leap Frog- Remember the classic leap frog game?
 It’s a great Spring sensory activity!
 Kids can jump over small items or paper lily pads.
 In a pinch for time?
 Just use paper plates for your lily pads.

-Spring Sensory Activities to Improve Decreased Discrimination of Tactile Input:
+Spring Sensory Ideas for Discrimination of Tactile System

 Use craft sheets and draw flowers or “grass” lines with a ballpoint pen.
 Then, the child can use a felt tip marker to trace the lines in the craft sheet.
 Allow them to trace with the ball point pen, too.
 Using the different writing tools provides various feedback in the resistive surface of the craft sheet.
 This is a great pre-writing lines activity for younger kids.
 You can see how we used craft sheets to work on pencil control using this sensory technique in a previous activity post.